tytydraco/yessleep/out/I_was_part_of_a_junior_detective_gang_in_a_small_town_with_no_monsters_So_we_decided_to_make_our_own.md

 I told my Mother and the other parents that I didn't know where my friends were, repeating the same thing over and over again until I was tongue tied.

 “I saw them the day before they went missing, and… yes, everything seemed okay.”
-I slowly sipped my class of milk provided, looking the sheriff directly in the eyes.
+I slowly sipped my glass of milk provided, looking the sheriff directly in the eyes.

 “No, I didn't notice anything suspicious, sheriff.
 Yes, I'm sure, sir.
 No, they didn't tell me anything.”

 It was Ben’s mother who shattered my mask.